sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 The heaviest data that sitespeed.io generates is the video, screenshot and video filmstrip screenshots.
 You can disable those features but it will make it harder for you to verify that everything works ok and to pinpoint regressions.

-If you have limited space (and do not store the data on S3 and configure it to automatically remove old data) you can use the following configurations.
+If you have limited space (and do not store the data on S3 or in GCS and configure it to automatically remove old data) you can use the following configurations.

 ##### Video
 You can change the [Constant rate factor](https://trac.ffmpeg.org/wiki/Encode/H.264#crf).
 Default is 23.
 If you change that you can have videos with lower quality but it will take less space.
 Use <code>--browsertime.videoParams.crf</code>.